 What is considered an eligible college or post-secondary institution?

-Eligible colleges or post-secondary institutions in this context refers to most college, universities and vocational schools which are also eligible to participate in student aid programs through the Department of Education.
+Eligible colleges or post-secondary institutions refers to most college, universities and vocational schools that are also eligible to participate in student aid programs through the Department of Education.

-Every year, tuition-paying students at these institutions, will be sent a 1098-T form to use when filing their taxes with the IRS.
-The information about educational expenses in this form is used during tax preparation to determine if the student, or parent of a dependent student, qualifies for education-related tax credits.
-This form must be sent to the student by January 31st and a copy must be filed with the IRS by February 28th.
-You also may be able to iadd required textbooks that you have receipts for but weren’t on the form.
+Every year, tuition-paying students at these institutions are sent a 1098-T form for filing taxes with the IRS.
+The information about educational expenses in this form helps during tax preparation to determine if the student or parent of a dependent student, qualifies for education-related tax credits.
+It’s sent by January 31st.
+When adding expenses for tax credits, you also may be able to add required textbooks that you have receipts for that weren’t on the form.

 Boxes 4, 5 & 6 pertain to adjustments and scholarships.
-Box 4 will show any adjustments the school has made to qualified expenses from a previous year.
-Box 5 shows the amount of scholarships and grants that were paid directly to the school.
+Box 4 shows adjustments the school has made to qualified expenses from a previous year.
+The amount of scholarships and grants that were paid directly to the school are in Box 5.
 This number can reduce the amount of qualified expenses for the tax year.
 Box 6 is a bit of both in that it shows any adjustments made on a previous year to the scholarships and grants that were reported.
-This could potentially cause the student to be required to file an amended return for the previous year.

-Boxes 7-9 are check boxes that should be marked by the school if the following conditions are met.
-Box 7 will be checked if the amounts in Box 1 or Box 2 include expenses for an Academic Term beginning in the first 3 months of the year following the 1098-T’s information (such as a Winter or Spring term).
-Box 8 will be checked if the student is enrolled at least half-time.
-Box 9 will be checked if the student is enrolled in a graduate program for that year.
+Boxes 7-9 are checked by the school under specific circumstances.
+Box 7 is checked if the amounts in Box 1 or Box 2 include expenses for an academic term beginning in the first three months of the year following the 1098-T’s information (such as a Winter or Spring Semester).
+The school checks Box 8 if the student is enrolled at least half-time.
+Graduate students have a checkmark in Box 9.

 What Does Box 10 Mean?

-Box 10 will be checked if the student had their expenses reimbursed due to a tuition insurance policy.
-Tuition insurance may reimburse students when they are forced to withdraw from school due to an unforeseen accident, injury or other covered reason.
-Since tuition insurance may reimburse the student for tuition, fees and other expenses such as room & board, this would adjust the total amount of expenses the student was responsible for paying during that academic year.
+Box 10 is checked if some or all of the student’s expenses are reimbursed due to a tuition insurance policy.
+Tuition insurance reimburse students who withdraw from school due to an unforeseen accident, injury or other covered reason.
+Tax filers deduct the amount tuition insurance reimbursed from qualified expenses.

-Bottomline: Always look for potential tax benefits.
-Handy forms like the 1098-T will help you figure out how much in qualified expenses to claim.
-However, you may be able to add to it with textbooks, technology, or course materials that was required by the school or professor but not listed on the form.
+Always look for potential tax benefits.
+The 1098-T gives a starter number for figuring out how much qualified expenses to claim.
+Then, add to textbooks, technology, or course materials that was required by the school or professor but not listed on the form.
 When in doubt on qualified expenses to claim, ask the school, an accountant, or the IRS 800 number: 1-800-829-1040.